wlandau/parallelRemake/README.md

 where `...` is replaced by the name of the tarball produced by `R CMD build`.

-# An example
+# Example

+The [code in this example](https://github.com/wlandau/workflowHelper/tree/master/example) is available for download.
 In this workflow, I

 1. Generate four data frames.
 2. Take the column means of each data frame.